inovex/planning-poker/README.md

 planning-poker
 ==============

-An online Planning Poker based on node.js and WebSockets
+An online Planning Poker based on node.js and WebSockets.
+So far only in german language but i18n is planned.

 Installation